timdeschryver/timdeschryver.dev/content/blog/configuring-azure-application-insights-in-an-angular-application/index.md

 published: true
 ---

-Because you're already here, I'm assuming that you're already familiar [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/application-insights), and that you're looking at how you can configure it within an Angular application.
+Because you're already here, I'm assuming that you're already familiar with [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview), and that you're looking at how you can configure it within an Angular application.
 So I'm not going to waste any time, and we're diving right in.

 ## Installing Application Insights libraries